 Native Forest Reserves are scattered throughout a plantation and agricultural landscape as isolated "habitat islands".
-This type of landscape can act as a barrier to the movement of many species and impact on the long term survival of both plants and animals.
-In recognition of this, ForestrySA produced and adopted the South East Biodiversity Corridor Strategy in the early 2000s which contains detailed recommendations and evidence of the type and size of corridors suitable for use in plantations and the way they should be planted to benefit the target species (Horn 2003).
+This type of landscape can act as a barrier to the movement of many species and impact on the long-term survival of both plants and animals.
+In recognition of this, ForestrySA produced and adopted the South-East Biodiversity Corridor Strategy in the early 2000s which contains detailed recommendations and evidence of the type and size of corridors suitable for use in plantations and the way they should be planted to benefit the target species (Horn 2003).
 The strategy aims to link areas of fragmented native vegetation by replacing plantation or unplanted land with native vegetation.

-To date in 2016, 17 corridors have been established, including one on privately owned land.
+As of 2021, there have been 21 corridors established with the involvement of ForestrySA, including one on privately owned land.
 The initial strategy provided for 20 corridors through plantation, with additional corridors on privately owned land, and several strategic roadside corridors identified for enhancement.
-After 2010 a further 3 areas were added to the strategy at Mount Lyon, Lake Edward, and Bray.
+After 2010 a further three areas were added to the strategy in plantations at Mount Lyon, Lake Edward, and Bray.
+In winter 2021 the establishment of corridors will be complete as per the strategy until at least 2026-2027 as more land becomes available for planting.